HestHub/nix-config/blog.md

 - slack

-and all of this is as simple as adding a couple of lines to our systemPackage attribute like this:
+adding all of this is as simple as writing a couple of lines to my systemPackage attribute like this:

 ```
 environment.systemPackages = with pkgs; [